Sleep and Anxiety

 Houston, TX 77204

-Dr. Alfano is an Associate Professor of Psychology at the University of Houston.
-She received her doctorate in clinical psychology from the University of Maryland-College Park in 2005 and completed her internship and post-doctoral research fellowship at the Johns Hopkins School of Medicine.
-Prior to joining the Department of Psychology at UH, she founded and directed the Child and Adolescent Anxiety Program at Children's National Medical Center in Washington, DC.
-Dr. Alfano's research and clinical interests include the etiology and development of anxiety disorders in children and adolescents, the role of sleep - wake processes in early emotion dysregulation, and behavioral interventions.
+Dr. Alfano is a licensed clinical psychologist and associate professor of psychology at the University of Houston (UH).
+She received her Ph.D. in clinical psychology from the University of Maryland-College Park in 2005 and completed her internship and post-doctoral fellowship at the Johns Hopkins School of Medicine.
+Prior to joining the department of psychology at UH, she founded and directed the Child and Adolescent Anxiety Program at Children's National Medical Center in Washington, D.C.
+Dr. Alfano's research and clinical interests include anxiety and sleep disorders in children and adolescents, the role of inadequate sleep in the development of affective problems and disorders, and behavioral interventions.
 She has published over 50 empirical papers, articles, books chapters, and books on these topics.
 Dr. Alfano’s research has been funded by the National Institute of Mental Health (NIMH), the National Institute of Child Health and Human Development (NICHD), and the Department of Defense (DoD).
 She serves on the scientific council for the Anxiety and Depression Association of America (ADAA), the board of directors for the Society for Behavioral Sleep Medicine (SBSM), and as Associate Editor for the Journal of Anxiety Disorders.

 Dr. Patriquin is a postdoctoral fellow at the Sleep and Anxiety Center for Kids.
 She received her doctorate in clinical psychology from Virginia Tech in May 2013.
 She completed her pre-doctoral internship in clinical child and pediatric psychology at the University of Alabama at Birmingham.
 Her research interests focus on the impact of biobehavioral processes on social and emotional development.
 She is interested in the use of multi-method approaches (e.g., EEG, fMRI, heart rate variability, clinical interview, self-report) for understanding the intersection of physiology and typical/atypical socio-emotional functioning.
 Ultimately, Dr. Patriquin is interested in the translation of this research to inform interventions that not only improve socio-emotional development, but also improve symptoms of childhood psychopathology.